Molecular machine: Biological molecular machines

 A ribosome performing the elongation and membrane targeting stages of protein translation.
 The ribosome is green and yellow, the tRNAs are dark blue, and the other proteins involved are light blue.
 The produced peptide is released into the endoplasmic reticulum.
-Protein domain dynamics can now be seen by neutron spin echo spectroscpoy.
+Protein domain dynamics can now be seen by neutron spin echo spectroscopy.

 Many macromolecular machines are found within cells, often in the form of multi-protein complexes.
 Examples of biological machines include motor proteins such as myosin, which is responsible for muscle contraction, kinesin, which moves cargo inside cells away from the nucleus along microtubules, and dynein, which moves cargo inside cells towards the nucleus and produces the axonemal beating of motile cilia and flagella. "[I]n effect, the [motile cilium] is a nanomachine composed of perhaps over 600 proteins in molecular complexes, many of which also function independently as nanomachines ...
 Flexible linkers allow the mobile protein domains connected by them to recruit their binding partners and induce long-range allostery via protein domain dynamics."
 Other biological machines are responsible for energy production, for example ATP synthase which harnesses energy from proton gradients across membranes to drive a turbine-like motion used to synthesise ATP, the energy currency of a cell.
 Still other machines are responsible for gene expression, including DNA polymerases for replicating DNA, RNA polymerases for producing mRNA, the spliceosome for removing introns, and the ribosome for synthesising proteins.
 These machines and their nanoscale dynamics are far more complex than any molecular machines that have yet been artificially constructed.

 Biological machines have potential applications in nanomedicine.
 For example, they could be used to identify and destroy cancer cells.
 Molecular nanotechnology is a speculative subfield of nanotechnology regarding the possibility of engineering molecular assemblers, biological machines which could re-order matter at a molecular or atomic scale.
 Nanomedicine would make use of these nanorobots, introduced into the body, to repair or detect damages and infections, but these are considered to be far beyond current capabilities.